wtclarke/spec2nii/README.md

 `conda install -c conda-forge spec2nii` or
 `pip install spec2nii`
-or, for local development/builds,
+or, for local development/builds, first clone this repo and then run using `pixi run spec2nii ...`
-`pixi run build`

 ### Installing Conda (option #1)
 Miniconda can be installed by following the instructions on the [Conda website](https://docs.conda.io/en/latest/miniconda.html).
 To create a suitable environment run the following three commands after installing Conda.